f-a-tonmoy/us-opioid-treatment-gap/data/README.md

 ---

-## 1. CDC WONDER — opioid overdose deaths by state × year (2014–2024)
+## 1. CDC WONDER: opioid overdose deaths by state × year (2014–2024)

 CDC WONDER has **no public API for sub-national mortality**; queries must go through the web interface.
 To export: